 17.1 The petitioner submitted that it engaged Power Planners International on May 10, 2017 for conducting the Grid Interconnection Study (GIS) of the project.
-During the hearing, EQSPL submitted that its GIS has been approved by both QESCO and NTDCL and there is not requirement of obtaining consents from NTDCL/CPPA-G under Tariff Rules.
-The Authority has noted that it has approved generation license of EQSPL.
-The Authority also agrees with the submission of the petitioner that the requirement of obtaining power evacuation certificate is not given in the Tariff Rules, 1998.
-In view thereof, the Authority considered it appropriate to proceed further in the matter as per the stipulations given in the Tariff Rules.
+During the hearing, EBSPL submitted that its GIS has been approved by QESCO and there is no requirement of obtaining consents from NTDCL/CPPA-G under Tariff Rules.
+The Authority has noted that approval of project's GIS/power evacuation certificate by NTDCL is not a requirement for the award of generation tariff as given in the Tariff Rules.
+This issue was framed to confirm that the integration of the subject project does not affect the overall grid system.
+The Authority has further noted that during the proceedings of the Generation License as awarded to EBSPL on January 17, 2020, the matter of interconnection of the project has already been discussed and addressed.
+In view thereof, the Authority considered it appropriate to proceed further in the subject matter as per the stipulations given in the Tariff Rules.